 The First National Bank Of Augusta

-The First National Bank Of Augusta in Kentucky printed $21,340 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1891 and stopped printing money in 1895, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Augusta issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Augusta in Kansas printed $538,310 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1903 and stopped printing money in 1933, which equals a 31 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Augusta issued 6 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Augusta was located in Bracken County.
-It was assigned charter number 4616.
+For the record, The First National Bank Of Augusta was located in Butler County.
+It was assigned charter number 6643.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com